efdevcon/pretix-eth-payment-plugin/README.md

 ## Event Setup Instructions
 1. Under the event, go to Settings -> Plugins -> Payment Providers -> click on Enable under "Pretix Ethereum Payment Provider"
-2. Next, under Settings, go to Payments -> "ETH or DAI" -> Settings -> click on "enable payment option".
+2. Next, under Settings, go to Payments -> "ETH or DAI" -> Settings -> click on "enable payment method".
 3. Next, scroll down and set the values for the following:
   - "TOKEN_RATE" - This is a JSON e.g.
     ```